onethawt/idaplugins-list/README.md

 * [HexRays CodeXplorer](https://github.com/REhints/HexRaysCodeXplorer): The Hex-Rays Decompiler plugin for better code navigation in RE process.
 CodeXplorer automates code REconstruction of C++ applications or modern malware like Stuxnet, Flame, Equation, Animal Farm ...

+* [HexRaysDeob](https://www.hex-rays.com/contests/2018/index.shtml): A Hex-Rays microcode API plugin breaking an obfuscating compiler used to create an in-the-wild malware family.
+The plugin is fully automatic and requires no user intervention; upon installation, the decompilation listings presented to the user will be free of obfuscation.

 * [HexRays Tools](https://github.com/nihilus/hexrays_tools):
   * Assist in creation of new structure definitions / virtual calls detection
   * Jump directly to virtual function or structure member definition